 Your responses should include references to the readings and any other course materials, appropriately cited, plus any other content that is requested.
 Your posts should not exceed 200 words and should adhere to APA formatting.
 Each post is worth 5 points.
-Postings after the due date will be automatically deducted by two marks.
-The assessment rubric is posted in the Discussion and in the Resources.
+Postings after the due date will be automatically.
+NO late submissions allowed.
+The assessment rubric is posted in the

+Discussion and in the Resources.

-Self in Organizations (3 x 5% = 15%)
+Self in Organizations $(3 \times 5\% = 15\%)$

 An important aspect of this course is learning about yourself and how you will participate as a worker in an organization.
 Complete ANY of the three self-assessments and submit them to the appropriate assignment box by the due dates.
+You must submit a 200-word reflection with your submission.
 When reflecting on these answers you can think about your response in relation to past jobs.
 If you have not had a job yet, pick other questions.
-If there is a written reflection piece, this must not exceed 200 words.

 - 1. Chapter 2: What is your locus of control?
 Page 59. - 2.
 Chapter 2: What values are most important to you?
 Page 60. - 3.
-Chapter 3: How do you feel about women executives?
-Page 91. - 4.
-Chapter 3: Are you satisfied with your job?
-Page 91. - 5.
-Chapter 8: How would you rate your supervisor?
-Page 280. - 6.
-Chapter 8: How much feedback are you getting from your job?
-Page 281. - 7.
-Chapter 10: Cultural Intelligence.
-Page 399. - 8.
 Chapter 13: What are your bases of power?
-Page 441. - 9.
+Page 441. - 4.
 Chapter 13: How political are you?
-Page 441. - 10.
+Page 441. - 5.
 Chapter 14: What is your approach to conflict resolution?
-Page 474. - 11.
+Page 474. - 6.
 Chapter 18: How stressful is your job?
-Page 607. - 12.
+Page 607. - 7.
 Chapter 18: Are you a type A?
 Page 607.

 Given that these are highly individualized assessments, grades will be assigned for completion rather than content.
-The assessment rubric is posted in the Resources.
+There is a 2.5% deduction for submissions without a reflection or for late submissions.